What could be simpler than moisturizer? You just slap it on, rub it in, and sit back and expect more hydrated, radiant skin, right?

 Avoid products with mineral oil and other pore-clogging ingredients.
 Stick with light and gentle moisturizers.
 Our Herbal Facial Oil for Oily Skin is designed to prevent clogging while balancing your skin's own oils using all natural ingredients.

 5. Applying Moisturizer Inconsistently

 Like the rest of your body, your skin falls into a routine.
 If you apply moisturizer twice a day, for example, and then go for several days applying only once a day, expect your skin to react.
 It may get dry, your pores may clog, or respond with more oiliness.

 Whatever your routine, try to stick with it.
 We all get off track now and then, but the more consistent you can be with your products, your application, and your frequency, the better your skin will respond.

 Are you a face-only moisturizing person?
 If so, you may want to expand your repertoire.
 The skin is the largest organ we have, and works as a unified system.
 If you’re neglecting a large part of it, you’re requiring it to compensate, which can rob you of your best-looking skin.

-To do: Apply moisturizer over the entire body after every shower or bath.
-You’ll likely want to use a different moisturizer for your body than you do for your face.
+Apply moisturizer over the entire body after every shower or bath.
+You’ll likely want to use a different types of natural moistrurizers for your body than you do for your face.